woocommerce/grow/packages/js/github-actions/README.md

 │   └── do-something.js
 ├── package.json              # The required dependent packages of the scripts, tests, build, and etc └── README.md                 # The overall info about this Github actions package

+/packages/php/github-actions/               # The root of actions written in PHP ├── hook-documentation/                     # PHP action │   ├── src/                                # Script sources
+│   ├── bin/
+│   │   ├── generate-hook-documentation.php # The entry point of the action
+│   ├── tests/                              # Unit tests for the action
+│   ├── coverage/                           # Directory containg Code coverage report after `composer test:coverage` is run │   ├── action.yml                          # The action file
 ```

 - The `src` directories will be skipped in the release build.